SinaMFE/import-retry-plugin/README.md

 <h2 align="center">Scope</h2>

-1. cdn hijacking occasionally; sometimes  request with  ticks("react.js?v=12345) is usefull;
+1. cdn hijacking occasionally; sometimes  request with  random params (like "react.js?v=12345) is usefull;
 2. the plugin is in case of webpack4  and is work only with chunked script

 <h2 align="center">routeMap</h2>